jollyjerr/knowledge/math/calculus/series.md

 Does this series diverge or converge?
 Use convergence tests to tell.

+Convergence is if the sum of each element in the series starts to group around a single point if graphed.
+This basically means terms cancel out or the nth terms get small enough fast enough for convergence to happen.

+There are two types of convergence:

+- Absolute

+Series A converges absolutely if series |A| converges.

+- Conditional

+If not, the series converges conditionally.

 ### The n'th term test

 If the `lim[n -> inf] a` is not zero, then the sum of `a` from zero to inf